 All of this means that email can be an incredibly effective channel for generating leads and sales, retaining customers, and distributing important information.

 Don’t believe us that email is still effective?
 Well, here are some stats to prove it:

 - Fifty-four percent of marketers rate email as the most effective type of digital marketing and the least difficult to execute.

 - Relevant emails drive 18 times more revenue than broadcast emails.

 - Marketers who segmented their email lists experience 39 percent increased open rates, 34 percent greater email relevance, and 28 percent lower unsubscribe rates.

 - Nurtured leads make 47 percent larger purchases than non-nurtured leads

 - Automated nurturing results in 451 percent qualified leads compared to manual nurturing.

 - Email drives more conversions than any other channel.

 Did I miss something?
-What marketing trends do you expect to see in 2016?
+What marketing trends do you expect to see in the future?
 Or perhaps you disagree with one of my predictions?
 Either way, let me know with a comment!